dorLoki/LoNiFA/README.md

 - **User Interface:**
   The website featured a modern, responsive GUI that facilitated easy navigation and control over various functionalities.
 While the Minecraft and Palworl modules were fully integrated, the DnD module’s interface remains incomplete.

-## Setup and Deployment

-### Development Environment
-- **Maven Build System:**
-  The project was structured using Maven, which managed dependencies and streamlined the build process.

-- **Configuration:**
-  Application properties and environment settings were defined in configuration files, allowing for flexible deployment across different environments.

-### Deployment Process
-1. **Building the Project:**
-   - Use Maven to clean, compile, and package the application.
-   - Example command:
-     ```bash
-     mvn clean package
-     ```

-2. **Server Deployment:**
-   - The packaged application was deployed on a server environment where Spring Boot managed the runtime.
-   - Appropriate configurations ensured that both the web interface and internal RCON integrations operated smoothly.

-3. **Accessing the Website:**
-   - Once deployed, users could access the website via a standard web browser.
-The multi-role user system allowed for differentiated access to various modules (e.g., Minecraft console, Palworl controls).

 ## Project Status and Future Considerations